 Note: Sour oranges can be found in most Latin grocers.
 If unavailable, substitute with 1 tablespoon orange juice and 1 additional tablespoon lemon juice.

-- 2 tablespoons juice from 1 sour orange (see note above)
+2 tablespoons juice from 1 sour orange (see note)

-- 1 small red chili or pinch red pepper flakes
+1 small red chile or pinch red pepper flakes

 Combine mint, parsley, garlic, capers, lemon juice and zest, orange juice, shallot, pepper flakes, and olive oil in the bowl of a food processor or blender and process until a chunky puree is formed.
 Transfer to a small bowl, season to taste with salt and pepper, and set aside until ready to serve.